Course Title: Construct custom impression trays

 3.3 Adapt tray material to the model to the pre-determined peripheral outline

-3.4 Construct handle and finger rests and attach according to operator requirements
+3.4 Construct handle and attach according to operator requirements

 3.5 Process custom tray using the correct method for the correct material

-3.6 Separate the tray from the cast in a manner that prevents damage and remove spacer material
+3.6 Separate the tray from the model in a manner that prevents damage and remove spacer material

 3.7 Trim the outline of the tray to shape